 This section is used to enable or disable a user's vacation responder.

 To find out more about configuration and sending rules, go to the user's guide page -- Mail preferences | §1 - General preferences

 Filters lets you apply sorting rules and actions to be performed automatically on a user's incoming messages.

 When archiving is enabled for the domain, it applies to all domain users.
 You can however customize archiving rules by group or by user, or enable individual archiving if no global domain policy has been set.

 By default, domain settings are applied and can be seen in the user's section:

 enable individual archiving if no global domain archiving policy has been set.

-The opposite is not possible: archiving cannot be disabled for a user if it enabled for a domain or a group the user belongs to.
+The reverse is not possible -- archiving cannot be disabled for a user if it enabled for a domain or a group the user belongs to.